mitre/caldera/README.md

 * **Ability**: A specific task or set of commands, written in any language
 * **Adversary**: A threat profile that that contains a set of abilities, making it easy to form repeatable operations
-* **Agent**: An individual computer running a CALDERA agent, such as 54ndc47
+* **Agent**: An individual computer running a CALDERA agent, such as the [54ndc47 plugin](https://github.com/mitre/sandcat)
 * **Group**: A collection of agents
 * **Operation**: A start-to-finish execution of an adversary profile against a group

-CALDERA ships with a few pre-built abilities and adversaries - through the Stockpile plugin - but it's easy to add your own.
+CALDERA ships with a few pre-built abilities and adversaries - through the [Stockpile plugin](https://github.com/mitre/stockpile) - but it's easy to add your own.

 ## Plugins